chhuang-one/sqxclib/doc/SqTypeRow.md

 ## Create and setup

 If you want get correct data type from [SqRow](SqRow.md), you must create dynamic SqTypeRow and setup it.
-Because the parser of SqTypeRow must know type of columns in table, user must add, remove, clear tables in SqTypeRow.
+Because the parser of SqTypeRow must know type of columns in table, you must add, remove, clear tables in SqTypeRow.
 You can specify table alias name (used by SQL AS keyword) in the last argument when you add or remove tables.
 If alias name is NULL, Sqxc use table name directly.

 use C language